hexagoncircle/ryan-mulligan-dev/src/blog/layout-breakouts.md

 * `--content` acts as the main content area.
 The [`min()`](https://developer.mozilla.org/en-US/docs/Web/CSS/min) function sets the max-width of this column.
 Once the available space falls below this value, it then switches to 100% while also subtracting the left and right gutter sizes.
 * `--popout` and `--feature` extend elements beyond the content area by `2rem` and `5rem` respectively.
 As the available horizontal area tightens, these values collapse down to nothing, aligning elements with the main content space on smaller screens.

+## Losing floats

+Alex Carpenter's [tweet](https://twitter.com/hybrid_alex/status/1580173843267989506) exposes a limitation in this layout pattern: we lose the ability to float elements.
+For example, we wouldn't be able to float an image to the left and wrap text around it.
+The full-bleed solution from the CSS-Tricks article, [Full Width Containers in Limited Width Parents](https://css-tricks.com/full-width-containers-limited-width-parents/#aa-no-calc-needed) is handy in this situation.

 ## Breakout session

 That wraps things up!
 The potential of this concept doesn't stop here.
 How might you extend or refactor?
 Drop me a note on [Twitter](https://twitter.com/hexagoncircle) with your awesome layout ideas. 🙌

+_This article was updated on October 12th, 2022 to include the "Losing Floats" section._

 ## Helpful Resources